 The United Nations ESCAP Library is a specialized collection of United Nations and ESCAP official documents and publications, and books, journals, multimedia and e-resources related to economic and social development in Asia and the Pacific.
 This includes a approximately 45,000 titles available in print, and over 510,000 titles available electronically, including commercial databases and full-text, peer-reviewed journals, in a wide variety of subject areas.

 Collection Development Policy

 The United Nations ESCAP Library aims to bring together a working collection focused on the challenging issues faced by the Asia and Pacific region in the economic and social spheres.
-It supports the research, learning and study needs of the staff of ESCAP and the United Nations community in Bangkok.
-Additionally it provides information services to member governments, research agencies, NGOs, academic institutions, diplomatic representatives and civil society in general.
-As one of the research libraries in Bangkok for its English language collection, it is an important resource.
+It supports the research, learning and study needs of ESCAP staff and the United Nations community in Bangkok.
+Additionally, it provides information services to member States, research agencies, NGOs, academic institutions, diplomatic representatives and civil society in general.

 The Library is committed to providing easy access to information in an atmosphere conducive to study and research, a collection development policy that includes print, electronic and other non-print material, and specialized information access services that promote the effective use of the library's resources.

 The Library values and protects the personal information collected while providing our services.

 Please visit the Library Services page for our information on our access and borrowing policies and practices.